ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 - good use of open standards, such as file formats
 - reduced need to have specific hardware or software on computers
 - rapid patching to address security issues
-- easy updating as new features are deployed
+- easy updates and deployment of new features
 - a large pool of help and support
 - easy access, whenever you have a network connection
 - increasing availability of some or all capabilities when disconnected from the network